svbygoibear/go-deps-with-glide/readme.md

 ### Glide-ing Dependencies
 #### Getting Glide
-To install [Glide](https://github.com/Masterminds/glide) on Mac or Linux, you can use the following in terminal;
+To install [Glide](https://github.com/Masterminds/glide) on Mac or Linux, you can use the following in terminal:
 ```
 $ curl https://glide.sh/get | sh
 ```

-If you have [Homebrew](https://brew.sh) installed on Mac OS X, you can also use that;
+If you have [Homebrew](https://brew.sh) installed on Mac OS X, you can also use that:
 ```
 $ brew install glide
 ```